-California has a strong public policy favoring the provision of adequate child support.
-This policy is executed through implementation of the State Uniform Guideline when calculating child support.
-The Guideline is an algebraic formula that heavily weighs income and the percentage of time the parent’s will have primary physical responsibility for the children.
+California family law has a strong public policy favoring the provision of adequate child support.
+This policy is executed through the implementation of the State Uniform Guideline when calculating child support.
+The Guideline is an algebraic formula that heavily weighs income and the percentage of time the parents will have primary physical responsibility for the children.
 Unfortunately for higher-income working parents with stay-at-home spouses, the Guideline often produces burdensome child support awards for the higher-earning parent.

 The policies underlying the Guideline formula are found in Family Code Section 4053.
 That section states that courts must adhere to the following principles when implementing the Statewide Uniform Guideline:

 - A parent’s first and primary obligation is the support of their minor children according to their circumstances and station in life.